Zipcoder/reveal-slides.tcuk-light/md/tc/GitSlides.md

 ```

 -
-There are a bunch of different ways to handle a merge conflict.
+There are a various ways to handle a merge conflict.
 The easiest one, however, is to use `git mergetool` and use a tool to handle it.
 This is hard to describe doing because each machine might use a different tool.
-So, my tips for merge conflicts are these:
+So, suggested tips for merge conflicts are the following:

 -
-1. Commit early and commit often.
-Your merge conflicts won't be all the large if you're constantly making small changes.
+<p class="fragment fade-up">1.
+Commit early and commit often.
+Your merge conflicts won't be all the large if you're constantly making small changes.</p>
-2. Try and not work on the same files as other people.
+<p class="fragment fade-up">2.
+Try and not work on the same files as other people.</p>
-3. Be calm and Google things.
-That's how most of us figured out how to fix merge conflicts.
+<p class="fragment fade-up">3.
+Be calm and Google things.
+That's how most of us figured out how to fix merge conflicts.</p>

 -
 -